Admission Frequently Asked Questions

 Do you offer summer programs or intensives?

 We are currently working toward a TCU Summer Dance Workshop in June 2020.
 Please check back to our website in early fall for details.
 The SCCD does not offer summer school courses but most of our students attend summer intensives, work at summer intensives or study at private studios during the summer.
 Others take summer sessions toward completion of second majors or minors.
 TCU’s Summer Study Abroad programs provide the opportunity to travel while obtaining credit for components of the core curriculum.

 The TCU SCCD hosts Texas Ballet Theater for its summer intensive during June and July.
 Students live in the dorms and dance all day in Erma Lowe Hall.
 Some SCCD faculty members teach during the TBT intensive and SCCD majors serve as counselors enabling them to participate tuition-free in the intensive.
 Attending the TBT summer intensive is a great way for the serious dancer to determine if TCU is a good fit for college.

 Do you offer the opportunity to study abroad?

 Absolutely!
 We have historically worked to integrate international studies into our curriculum.
-Recently we have formalized a relationship with the University of Roehampton, the UK’s top-rated dance department, for our students to do a semester of study abroad while remaining on-track for graduation with the BFA.
+We offer the opportunity to study abroad at the University of Roehampton, the UK’s top-rated dance program, where our students can attend a semester of study abroad in dance while remaining on-track for graduation with the BFA.